Influencers, you need to step back and see your social media creation as one part of your art.

 For John to best manage that despair, he once walked away entirely.
 “If you find yourself disinterested with the entire process of creating the content you once loved, you should stop.”

-Creating content, including sponsored posts, is like painting a giant mural – if you focus too hard on one part of the process, you will miss the point of the entire mural.
+Creating content for many influencers, including sponsored posts, is like painting a giant mural – if you focus too hard on one part of the process, you will miss the point of the entire mural.
 “You need to step back and see your social media creation as one part of your art,” he advises.
 To be most effective, Hill focuses on getting eight hours of sleep, creating to-do lists, eating healthy and constantly explore new creative outlets.

 My name is Ghaida AlShanti and my side-hustle is creating content as an influencer.

-By day, Ghaida AlShanti is an Account Executive with Find Your Influence, helping to facilitate influencer partnerships.
+By day, Ghaida AlShanti is an Account Executive with Find Your Influence, helping to facilitate partnerships with influencers.
 In the evenings and on weekends, she operates as a micro influencer creating travel and lifestyle content from New York City.

 As I began writing this blog, I reached out to Ghaida asking for her Instagram handle.
 I went into more detail about how I saw this blog coming together and it seemed that I found her at just the right time.
 She had just disconnected her social media accounts the night before, saying she just “needed a break from social media.”